Updated December 2022

 - Managing submission deadlines

-Immigration consultant and instructor Cassandra Fultz points out the fundamental difference between consultants and case managers, and how the two work together:
+Cassandra Fultz is the managing partner of Doherty Fultz Immigration as well as a Herzing instructor.
+She points out the fundamental difference between consultants and case managers and how the two work together:

 “An immigration consultant focuses on determining a client’s eligibility to immigrate to Canada, developing an immigration strategy, and interpreting the law to instruct clients.